For Elon Musk’s SpaceX Starship program, more smoke, fire and shrapnel

 Musk has said he wants Starship to reach orbit by the end of this year.
 NASA has awarded SpaceX a $135 million contract to help develop Starship so that it might fly astronauts to the moon as part of its Artemis program.

-The flight came days after Rep. Peter A. DeFazio (D-Ore.), the chairman of the House Transportation and Infrastructure Committee and Rep. Rick Larsen (D-Wash.), chairman of the aviation subcommittee, wrote in a letter that they were concerned about “the pressure exerted on the FAA during high profile launches.
+The flight came days after Rep. Peter A. DeFazio (D-Ore.), chairman of the House Transportation and Infrastructure Committee, and Rep. Rick Larsen (D-Wash.), chairman of the aviation subcommittee, wrote in a letter that they were concerned about “the pressure exerted on the FAA during high profile launches.
 While the commercial space transportation sector is crucial to our Nation’s future, at no point should a commercial space launch jeopardize public safety.”

 They were referring to a tweet by Musk in January, when he took aim at the FAA, saying it moves too slowly and is too bureaucratic.